Szafter12/Szafter12/README.md

 <h3 align="center">Full stack developer from Poland</h3>

 # 💫 About Me:
 I am a passionate and dedicated web developer with extensive experience in creating dynamic and responsive websites as a freelancer.
-My skill set includes HTML, CSS, JavaScript, PHP, MySQL, TypeScript, React, Node.js.
+My skill set includes HTML, CSS(Sass), Bootstrap, Tailwind, JavaScript, PHP, MySQL, TypeScript, React, Node.js, express.
 I also know well the principles of UI UX design.
 I know how to optimize pages for SEO, performance and accessibility.
 I have a strong foundation in both front-end and back-end development, allowing me to build comprehensive web solutions.
 <br><br>
 Currently, I am in my final year of technical high school, where I am honing my programming and IT skills.
 After graduation, I plan to further my education in computer science to deepen my knowledge and expertise in the field.